ECellNitrr/ECellOfficialApp/contribute.md

 * Forking the repository:
     - This is the first important step in which we make the copy of the repository on our github account.
     - It can be done by opening the target repository and clicking on the fork button and then clicking Ok.

+* Cloning the repository:
+    - In this step we clone the forked repository on our local machines so as to make changes in the repo.
+    - It can be done by:
+        ```markdown
+        git checkout -b branch-name
+        ```